elishambadi/VoteChain23/README.md

 ## Blockchain

-Sawtooth blockchain is run from the vote-_sawtooth folder.
+Sawtooth blockchain is run from the vote-sawtooth folder.

 To run the blockchain, ensure you are in the blockchain folder.
 Then run two commands in different tabs: